NagyGeorge/NagyGeorge/README.md

 # Hey there

-I'm George – a hobby coder, railroad worker, and part-time Arma 3 milsim nerd.
+I'm George – a hobby coder and railroad worker
-I tinker with **Windows & Arch Linux**, and love building little tools to make gaming and server management easier.

 ---